Drug crimes lawyer in Neosho, MO.

 Under the Fourth Amendment, evidence obtained through an illegal search or seizure cannot be used against you.
 If law enforcement lacked probable cause or failed to obtain a valid warrant, we’ll push to have that evidence excluded.
 This could be the key to reducing your charges or getting a dismissal.

-The prosecution must prove your guilt beyond a reasonable doubt.
-If the evidence is circumstantial or fails to directly link you to the drug crime in question, your lawyer can challenge the sufficiency of the case against you in Neosho, MO.
+To secure a conviction in Neosho, MO, the prosecution must demonstrate your guilt guilt beyond a reasonable doubt.
+If the evidence fails to definitively connect you to the crime or relies on speculation, your lawyer can challenge its adequacy.

 If threats or intimidation forced you to commit the alleged offense, a defense of duress may apply in Neosho, MO.
 Similarly, coercion due to an imminent threat of harm could justify your actions and mitigate your culpability.